 Other projects in celebration of The Mosquito Test have run the gamut: Sarah’s hand-painted miniature buildings she called “the mosquito houses” and Lesley’s pledge drive for cystic fibrosis research; Aaron’s first poem on friendship and Jessica’s “Mosquito mobile.”
 Over the years it has become clear that my student colleagues often use young adult novels as a way of confronting the issues in their young lives.
 By sharing their concerns through a variety of mediums, students not only search for solutions within themselves, but through their products create an avenue for others to join in the therapeutic discussion.

-The use of developmental bibliotherapy in a classroom has the power to enrich gifted students’ understanding of themselves and of their adolescent experiences.
+Summary The use of developmental bibliotherapy in a classroom has the power to enrich gifted students’ understanding of themselves and of their adolescent experiences.
 Such an approach may help create a classroom that is responsive both to individual needs and to the needs of a classroom society as a whole.
 Clearly, bibliotherapy has the potential to affect meaningful change.